John Fraser Hart: Awards and honors

 The Meritorious Contributions award from the American Association of Geographers was given to Hart in 1969.
 Hart was presented, in 1971, with the Teaching of Geography at the College Level award by the National Council for Geographic Education.
 In 1982, Hart was named a fellow of the John Simon Guggenheim Memorial Foundation for his geographical accomplishments.
 He received the 1987 Southeastern Division of the American Association of Geographers (SEDAAG) Lifetime Achievement Award.
 In 2001, he was awarded the Paul P. Vouras Medal from the American Geographical Society.
 The 2005 Lifetime Achievement Honors from the American Association of Geographers was presented to Hart.
 The Association of American Geographers' Rural Geography Specialty Group named their annual award The John Fraser Hart Award for Research Excellence to honor Hart.
 The award recognizes scholars in the fields of agricultural and/or rural geography research.

-Personal life
+Personal life and death

-Hart lives in Edina, Minnesota, with his wife Meredith.
+Hart lived in Edina, Minnesota, with his wife, Meredith.
+He died in Madison, Wisconsin, on October 14, 2024, at the age of 100.